Why Volunteer with

 Chicago Public Schools requires a simple background check (free of charge to you as a volunteer).
 We’ll facilitate this process for you.

-Join a CARE presentation as an observer.
+Join a CARE presentation as an Associate presenter.
 Read and review the materials in advance to understand what’s being discussed and take notes for your first presentation!
+There will be a Lead Presenter at the presentation who will bring you into the discussion with the class.

 Feeling comfortable?
 Now you can go solo if you prefer it.
-You’ll always have the opportunity to be paired with other volunteers.
+You’ll always have the opportunity to be paired with other lead presenters.

 “As a bankruptcy judge in a major metropolitan market, I see thousands of consumers go through my courtroom every month.
 They run the gamut from individuals and families living in extreme poverty to high-income earners with even higher debt obligations.
 CARE presents an opportunity to teach these individuals smart money management skills so that they can avoid bankruptcy courtrooms.
 In fact, I always tell the students I meet that I NEVER EVER want to see them in my courtroom – unless they are there as attorneys representing clients!
 CARE provides them with the knowledge they need to achieve their financial goals.”